mozilla-l10n/documentation/src/misc/creating_new_repository.md

 path/to/files/to/monitor @nickname_of_owner
 ```

-For example, this is the content of the [CODEOWNERS](https://github.com/mozilla-l10n/focus-android-l10n/blob/master/CODEOWNERS) file for Focus for Android:
+For example, this is the content of the [CODEOWNERS](https://github.com/mozilla-l10n/android-l10n/blob/main/.github/CODEOWNERS) file for the android-l10n repository:

 ```
-locales/templates/*.pot @delphine
+* @mozilla-l10n/l10n-mobile
 ```

-Pull requests to update strings always modify `locales/templates/app.pot`, while `delphine` is the nickname of the PM in charge of this product.
-Any pull request trying to modify files matching that path will automatically send a review request to the code owner.
+In this case, pull requests changing any file (`*`) will flag the `l10n-mobile` team for review.
+In general, avoid using individuals and prefer teams, as that allows for better coverage and rotation.
+It's worth noting that the person or team in the CODEOWNERS file needs to be added to the repository with `write` permissions.

 ## Add topics to the repository (optional)